An extension of the L\'{e}vy characterization to fractional Brownian motion: Introduction

 \section{Introduction}

-In the classical stochastic analysis L{\'e}vy's characterization result for standard Brownian motion is a fundamental result.
-We extend L{\'e}vy's characterization result to fractional Brownian motion giving three properties necessary and sufficient for the process $X$ to be a fractional Brownian motion.
+In classical stochastic analysis, L{\'e}vy's characterization result for standard Brownian motion is a fundamental result.
+We extend L{\'e}vy's characterization result to fractional Brownian motion, giving three necessary and sufficient properties for the process $X$ to be a fractional Brownian motion.
 Fractional Brownian motion is a self-similar Gaussian process with stationary increments.
 However, these two properties are not explicitly present in the three conditions we shall give.

-Fractional Brownian motion is a popular model in applied probability, in particular in teletraffic modelling and to some extent in finance.
-Fractional Brownian motion is not a semimartingale and there has been lot of research on how to define stochastic integrals with respect to fractional Brownian motion.
-Big part of the developed theory depends on the fact that fractional Brownian motion is a Gaussian process.
+Fractional Brownian motion is a popular model in applied probability, in particular, in teletraffic modeling and, to some extent, in finance.
+Fractional Brownian motion is not a semimartingale and there has been much research on how to define stochastic integrals with respect to fractional Brownian motion.
+A large part of the developed theory depends on the fact that fractional Brownian motion is a Gaussian process.
 Since we want to prove that $X$ is a special Gaussian process, we cannot use this machinery for our proof.
 L{\'e}vy's characterization result is based on It{\^o} calculus.
-We cannot do computations using the process $X$.
+We cannot perform computations using the process $X$.
 Instead, we use the representation of the process $X$ with respect to a certain martingale.
-In this way we can do computations using methods from classical stochastic analysis.
+In this way, we can perform computations using methods from classical stochastic analysis.

-\subsection{\textit{\textrm{Notation and definitions}}}
+\subsection{Notation and definitions}